codex-semantics-library/codex-semantics-library.github.io/papers/2023-popl-ssa-translation-is-an-abstract-interpretation.md

 depending on SSA.

-One application to performing SSA Translation by Abstract Interpretation is that SSA optimisations passes can be implemented as a combination of abstract domains, allowing to perform several optimizations simultaneously to solve the usual phase ordering problem and avoiding tedious maintainance of SSA invariants.
+One application to performing SSA Translation by Abstract Interpretation is that SSA optimizations passes can be implemented as a combination of abstract domains, allowing to perform several optimizations simultaneously to solve the usual phase ordering problem and avoiding tedious maintenance of SSA invariants.

-Our main motivation for this research is the design of Codex, an analyser for machine code which uses SSA as its main intermediate representation.
+Our main motivation for this research is the design of Codex, an analyzer for machine code which uses SSA as its main intermediate representation.
 Machine code is too low-level to allow SSA translation without a prior semantic analysis, while SSA is an intermediate representation that makes static analysis easier than direct analysis